 By using legacy systems, companies gradually accumulate technical debt.
 When they finally decide to replace the system, finding competitive specialists may prove difficult, and the cost of changes significantly higher than just a few years ago.
 To bridge the growing technological gap, companies may opt for quick, not necessarily well-thought-out changes to achieve their goal and complete digital transformation.
 This creates an ideal environment for accumulating technical debt.

-Legacy systems challenges and their impact on business growth
+Legacy software and its impact on business growth

 Recent technological advancements pose significant challenges to the growth of companies still relying on legacy systems.
 Modern innovations such as cloud computing, artificial intelligence, and machine learning have become essential tools for improving efficiency, scaling operations, and driving personalized customer experiences.
 However, legacy systems, with their rigid structures and limited integration capabilities, struggle to accommodate these new technologies.